danbeck/danbeck/_posts/2015-06-12-howto-install-click-packages.markdown

 Click packages are the new packaging format used in Ubuntu Touch.

+First, make sure that the developer mode is enables: Settings > About Phone > Developer Mode.

 To install a click package from the command line on your Ubuntu touch device, the file must first be pushed to the device: